-- (1) The amounts shown in column (d) represent the discretionary component of the Annual Incentive Plan ("AIP"), reflecting individual performance, as discussed more fully under "Assessment of Individual Performance" in the Compensation Discussion and Analysis, and the amounts shown in column (g) represent the components of the AIP relating to the attainment of enterprise performance metrics, paid to the NEOs, as discussed more fully under "2018 Enterprise Performance Metrics" in the Compensation Discussion and Analysis.
-Mr. Turner received a positive individual adjustment of 110% to his 2018 AIP award in recognition of his leadership in producing extraordinary operational success for the year. - (2) Represents the aggregate grant date fair value of PSUs and restricted stock computed in accordance with ASC 718.
-A discussion of the valuation assumptions is in Note 11, Share-based Compensation, to our consolidated financial statements included in our annual report on Form 10-K for the year ended December 31, 2018. - (3) Represents the aggregate grant date fair value for stock options computed in accordance with ASC 718.
-A discussion of the valuation assumptions is in Note 11, Share-based Compensation, to our consolidated financial statements included in our annual report on Form 10-K for the year ended December 31, 2018. - (4) In 2017, pension values increased primarily due to a decrease in the assumed discount rate which is tied directly to the 30-year Treasury rate in accordance with the PRP Plan document rules.
-The assumed discount rates rose in 2018, which is why the changes in pension were not as large as in 2018.
-As described in the Compensation Discussion and Analysis, Hess offers pension benefits to all U.S. employees consisting of the Employee's Pension Plan ("EPP") and the Pension Restoration Plan ("PRP").
-No change has been made to either the EPP or PRP during 2018. - (5) The Pension Value for Mr. Hess decreased by \$4,266,688 and \$199,196 in 2018 and 2016, respectively, primarily due to the (i) increase in the assumed discount rate used to value lump sums under the Hess Pension Restoration Plan and (ii) the fact that Mr. Hess has met the age and service requirements for unreduced early retirement benefits and remained in employment at Hess.
+- (1) The amounts shown in column (d) represent the discretionary component of the Annual Incentive Plan ("AIP"), reflecting individual performance.
+No discretionary adjustments were made in 2019.
+See "Assessment of Individual Performance" in the Compensation Discussion and Analysis.
+The amounts shown in column (g) represent the components of the AIP relating to the attainment of enterprise performance metrics, paid to the NEOs, as discussed more fully under "2019 Enterprise Performance Metrics" in the Compensation Discussion and Analysis. - (2) Represents the aggregate grant date fair value of PSUs and restricted stock computed in accordance with ASC 718.
+A discussion of the valuation assumptions is in Note 11, Share-based Compensation, to our consolidated financial statements included in our annual report on Form 10-K for the year ended December 31, 2019. - (3) Represents the aggregate grant date fair value for stock options computed in accordance with ASC 718.
+A discussion of the valuation assumptions is in Note 11, Share-based Compensation, to our consolidated financial statements included in our annual report on Form 10-K for the year ended December 31, 2019. - (4) As described in the Compensation Discussion and Analysis, Hess offers pension benefits to all U.S. employees consisting of the Employee's Pension Plan ("EPP") and the Pension Restoration Plan ("PRP").
+There were no changes to either the EPP or PRP during 2019.
+The Pension Value for Mr. Hess decreased by \$4,266,688 in 2018 primarily due to the (i) increase in the assumed discount rate used to value lump sums under the Hess Pension Restoration Plan and (ii) the fact that Mr. Hess has met the age and service requirements for unreduced early retirement benefits and remained in employment at Hess.
 The value of the unreduced early retirement benefits decreases with age due to the decrease in life expectancy.
-The effect of these decreases exceeded the value of benefits earned under the EPP and PRP in 2018 and 2016.
-In 2017, the assumed discount rate decreased, which is the primary reason his pension value increased that year. - (6) Represents matching contributions by the company credited to the NEOs under the company's employees' savings plan.
+The effect of these decreases exceeded the value of benefits earned under the EPP and PRP in 2019, the assumed discount rate decreased, which is the primary reason the pension value increased for each NEO in 2019. - (5) Represents matching contributions by the company credited to the NEOs under the company's employees' savings plan. - (6) Mr. Turner's employment with the company was terminated without cause on April 3, 2020.